 1.2 Statement of the Problem

-Zambia has experienced a substantial number of mergers and acquisitions; however, due to the 2008 world economic - financial crisis resulted in a decline in the acquisitions and mergers.
-The existing studies concentrate on the regulatory framework of the statutory body that is Consumer and Competition Protection Commission (CCPC) and very little is known about they have on shareholder returns.
+Zambia has experienced a substantial number of mergers and acquisitions.
+The existing studies on the effects of mergers and acquistions concentrate on the regulatory framework of the statutory body responsible for consumer protection, i.e. the Consumer and Competition Protection Commission (CCPC), and very little is known about the effects they have on shareholder returns.
 Hence, in Zambia mergers and acquisitions raise an important issue on the impact of mergers and acquisition on the financial position of the organizations.
 There are very few studies in Zambia that look at financial performance after M&A in the banking sector.
 The Study sought to determine the effects of mergers and acquisitions on the financial performance of banks in Zambia: a case study of Finance Bank and Banc ABC.

 Atlas Mara Limited completed the acquisition of Finance Bank and merged with its Zambian subsidiary called BancABC on June 30, 2016.Atlas Mara and BancABC have since been operational countrywide.
 There have been many studies on mergers despite that, there is still a relative deficiency of empirical evidence clarifying the specific impact of M&As involving Commercial banks .
 Alas Mara and BancABC have since been operational countrywide However, there is lack of knowledge on the effects of the M&A on the financial performance of Atlas Mara Bank.